U.S. "fiscal cliff" budget cuts could devastate states, cities

 "If we go over the cliff, not only will the job losses send us back into recession, but the psychological impact would be such a blow ...
 I don't think we'd ever get over it, really," said Greg Stanton, mayor of Phoenix, Arizona.

-Cuts in defence would also hurt Virginia, Maryland and Hawaii, but Oregon would barely feel it, the Pew Centre said.
+Cuts in defense would also hurt Virginia, Maryland and Hawaii, but Oregon would barely feel it, the Pew Center said.

 Roughly 18 percent of federal grant dollars flowing to the states would be subject to across-the-board cuts in 2013 under the sequester, including funds for education and public housing, according to the Pew study.